Update: Fire destroys Peachland home on Somerset Avenue - Kelowna Capital News

 3:00 p.m.

 Peachland firefighters are still on scene at the house fire in Peachland and say they don’t know what caused the “stubborn” blaze, but no injuries have been reported.
-The homeowner has reported multiple pets missing as a result of the fire.
+The homeowner has reported two Pomeranians, named Frankie and Pup Pup, and two cats, named Bobo and Lucifer, remain unaccounted for.

 2:20 p.m.